Employment, Jobs, Careers and RFPs

 Position Summary

-The Aftercare Assistant is responsible for helping to create a pleasant after school experience for a mixed-age aftercare program – students ages 2 ½ years through 5th grade.
-The Aftercare Assistant will work with the Aftercare Lead Teacher by assisting in classroom management and supervision of the class, engage appropriately with students, take direction from the Lead Teacher, and engage in day-to-day responsibilities according to the principles of Waldorf Education.
+The Aftercare Assistant is responsible for helping to create a pleasant after school experience for a mixed age aftercare program – students ages 2 ½ years through 5th grade.
+The Aftercare Assistant will work with the Aftercare Lead Teacher by assisting in classroom management and supervision of the class, engage appropriately with students, take direction from the Lead Teacher, and engage in day to day responsibilities according to the principles of Waldorf Education.
 This position requires a high level of comfort and appreciation for spending time outdoors with children in all kinds of weather.

 Essential Duties and Responsibilities